carly-ai/carly-ai.github.io/app/customers.md

 layout: default
 title: Customers
 section_title: Customers
-description: People love using Callr.
+description: People love using Carly.ai.
 See what they say about it.
 permalink: /customers/
 class: customers
 type: custom